LLEB-ME/gouv.fa/content/news/2023/staff-meeting-0.md

   - Research into development and deployment of in-house ID cards
   - Roll-out of internal Mail server
   - Research provisions to delegate more hardware to regions
+  - Deployment of Gouv.fa to other Farer -owned and -rented servers to prevent downtime of this core resource.
+  - Deployment of internal Git server

+### Re-deployment of `us-ksan-rilakkuma` to test MicroOS
+Guided by: Matthew RONCHETTO<br>

+openSUSE MicroOS has been installed and is currently used to host Gouv.fa.
+It uses an immutable root and will allow servers to be in compliance with [2022-003](/fedlex/2022-003) with greater ease.

+In the coming months, testing of the Nitrokey HSM 2 in the scope of The Farer Group and hardware encryption with Farer-owned servers.
+The device is sold at 99 EUR (TTC; *toutes taxes comprises*/all taxes included).
+Further research into HSMs is necessary to ensure all owned servers can be brought into complaince with 2022-003.